Submitting Websites to Search Engines and Directories

 Getting More Visitors to your Website

-The more diversified your information, or the more popular your product, the more visitors you will have to your website.
-If you're not getting the amount of Internet traffic you desire consider offering information on your product or adding to your product line.
-Adding a FAQ page on your product or service or a testimonial page will attract more visitors.
-Adding a new page to your site every week or so will also keep the search engines coming back for more because they like fresh content.
+The more diversified your information, or the more unique or popular your product, the more visitors you will have to your website.
+If you're not getting the amount of Internet traffic you desire consider offering unique information on your product, a video, or adding to your product line.
+Check your top competitors to see what they are doing that makes their site unique from all others.
+Adding a FAQ page on your product or service, or a testimonial page, will attract more visitors also.
+Adding new content or a new page to your site every week or so will also keep the search engines coming back for more because they like fresh content.

 For more info on finding websites to submit to check out: